giovannilupi/dotfiles/README.md

 # dotfiles

 This repository contains a collection of configuration files crafted for my macOS setup.
-The setup is designed to enhance my experience for development and daily use, striking a harmonious balance between aesthetics and efficiency.
+The setup is designed to enhance my experience for development and daily use, striking a balance between aesthetics and efficiency.
 The productivity aspects of this setup, pertaining to programs, binaries, and programming workflows, can be easily adapted for use in Linux with minor adjustments.

 This configuration is quite elaborate and makes heavy use of external programs and binaries.
 Despite its complexity, the configuration remains relatively lean in terms of disk space and memory / CPU overhead.